Space-Miller-AI/LLM-Agent-ReAct/README.md

 Key features of the Project:
 * Agent performs multi-step self-questioning and answering until the agent thinks it can answer the original question.
 It consist of a tool which helps the agent answer sub-questions.
 * For each sub-question, the agent's tool extracts relevant research papers across various databases, including arXiv, ChemRxiv, PubMed, and others through API requests.
+There is also the option of using the custom UnpayWall tool instead (Unpawwall is an open database of 50,057,146 free scholarly articles).
 * The tool performs semantic search on extracted papers to find the most relevant information, which is used as context to enable the GPT-3.5-turbo model to generate highly accurate and factual responses.
 * The system generates as final output the answer and the reference paper based on which the answers was generated.
 * Outputs from the language model are in JSON, simplifying the extraction of necessary details like answers and references, thus enhancing usability and integration capability.